-Samples of stream sediments were taken in the Home Creek area (25 km SW of the Coffee deposit), and Doyle Creek area (20 km S of Coffee), Dawson Range, Yukon.
-Silt samples were analyzed for geochemistry, and bulk stream sediment samples were collected for heavy mineral concentration.
-Soil samples were taken during prospecting.
+Samples of stream sediments were taken in the area 8 km SW to 17 km W of the Casino deposit, Dawson Range, Yukon.
+Silt samples were analyzed for geochemistry, bulk stream sediment samples were collected for heavy mineral concentration, and a few soil samples were taken.
 Mineral concentrates were logged for porphyry indicator minerals, and zircon separates were produced.
 Zircons were analyzed by LA-ICP-MS for geochronology and geochemistry in an effort to detect Late Cretaceous zircons with fertile indicator geochemistry, associated with concealed and unmapped Casino suite intrusive rocks.

-Casino Suite and Prospector Mtn age zircons were detected in several bulk stream sediment samples that all occur in drainages with no known or mapped occurrences of such rocks.
-The number of zircons detected suggest that a significant size porphyry could be present in at least two of the sampled drainages.
-Follow-up of these anomalous drainages with more detailed sampling is recommended to try and trace these anomalous signatures back to bedrock sources that may potentially host Cu-Au-Mo mineralization related to Casino Suite rocks.
+Casino Suite age zircons were detected in several bulk stream sediment samples that all occur in drainages with no known or mapped occurrences of Casino Suite intrusive rocks.
+The number of zircons detected suggest that a Casino Suite porphyry could be present in one drainage, with a significant footprint.
+Follow-up of these anomalous drainages with soil sampling, mapping and prospecting is recommended to try and trace these anomalous signatures back to bedrock sources that may potentially host Cu-Au-Mo mineralization related to Casino Suite rocks.